Medical Terminology Course Description

 ISBN-13: 978-0323479912

-Tour Offering: Week of June 9, 2026 - Newly renovated nursing department/simulation suites on the Penn State Scranton Campus.
+Tour offering: Week of June 9 - Newly renovated nursing department/simulation suites at Penn State Scranton.

 Note: The University reserves the right to cancel courses due to insufficient enrollment or other unforeseen circumstances.